 A fun alternative to carrying the bikes over the barriers is to “bunny hop” them.
 Some of the riders master this art instead of unclipping from their pedals- not only does it please the crowd but it also allows the rider to save precious seconds that would be lost through dismounting, carrying, remounting.

-Here’s my favorite ‘cross rider, Jeremy Powers, demonstrating this technique beautifully.
+Here’s one of favorite ‘cross rider, Jeremy Powers, demonstrating this technique beautifully.

 But beware!
 It can go horribly wrong…